 Over 40 years ago the City & Borough of Juneau (CBJ) Comprehensive Plan recognized the need for a new Performing Arts Center (PAC).
 The Mayor’s Performing Arts Center (PAC) Commission was formed in 2004, and spent several years considering the need for a dedicated arts and culture facility.
 This process included community meetings and interviews with arts organizations likely to use the New JACC.
 The PAC Commission in 2008 recommended forming a group to conduct a capital campaign.
 The PAC Commission report envisioned the Juneau Arts & Humanities Council (JAHC) as the entity that would one day run a new PAC.
 In 2008, the CBJ Comprehensive Plan was updated to include the following: 15.1.IA2 Promote the development of a Juneau Performing Arts Center in Downtown Juneau to provide venues for live performances, visual arts, receptions, public meetings, and convention-related presentations.

 In 2014, JAHC and Perseverance joined together to create a new non-profit corporation which commissioned a feasibility study for a New Juneau Arts & Culture Center (JACC).
+While Perseverance Theatre continues to support the New JACC, their mission took them in another direction.
 In 2015, JAHC joined with a robust group of supporters including arts organizations, educators, cultural organizations, patrons and arts appreciators to form the non-profit Partnership, Inc. to lead and manage fundraising and construction.
-Juneau’s widely-respected McDowell Group completed an economic feasibility study, updated in 2016, confirming that the New JACC is a viable and sustainable project for Juneau.
+Juneau’s widely-respected McDowell Group completed the economic feasibility study, updated in 2016, confirming that the New JACC is a viable and sustainable project for Juneau.

 A number of enhancements to the current plans for the New JACC are being considered.
 Possible improvements include an enclosed corridor linking the New JACC to Centennial Hall to maximize joint use of the two facilities on a year-round basis.
 The Community Hall may be enlarged to allow for better marketing to groups interested in holding conventions and meeting in Juneau which require large amounts of flat floor space for booths.
 These enhancements would help integrate Centennial Hall and the New JACC into a seamless joint facility that provides the greatest efficiency and marketability.